adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

   - Allow to label videos to enable training edge models
   - Publishes frames to iNaturalist
   - Publishes species occurrences
+  - Log metadata information (from camera data and user entered)
 #### Phases
 ##### Near term
 The initial phase focuses on specifying the required API for Wildlife cameras and developing a mobile app with a minimal feature set to demonstrate the project's viability.
 This feature set must encompass the following: